krokedil/klarna-order-management-for-woocommerce/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress.

 == Changelog ==
+= 2019.10.08  	- version 1.4.0 =
+* Feature       - Added order line data to be sent with capture and refund requests.

 = 2019.09.24  	- version 1.3.1 =
 * Fix           - Fixed callback array and priority in settings class.
 Caused PHP notice.